ThunderTechnologies/SNEdge/README.md

 That's it!
 You have completed the sidecar install.

 ### Full RGB Bypass Install
 If you're starting from a sidecar install, open JP1, JP2, and JP3.
 Otherwise, just leave them open.
+(Please note that PAL system installation is a bit different, I have info on this, and will be adding it eventually).

-Solder a 10uF cap on top of C90, C91, C93, and C94.
+Solder a 10uF cap on top of C90, C91, C92, C93, and C94.
+(For PAL systems, it's C91, C92, C93, C94, and C95).

 Mount the SNEdge somewhere convenient (You'll want the RGB inputs to be as close as possible to Q3, Q5, and Q7).
 Make sure that the FFC connector is pointed towards the multiout of the SNES.